causiq/logary/README.md

 for sending your metric other metrics, so that you can chain metrics together.

-The `ticker` is where you should return Messages (Gauge or Derived values) and keep track of how 'far long' you've computed, as to avoid returning the same messages multiple times.
+The `ticker` is where you return Messages (Gauge or Derived values) to keep track of how 'far along' you've reached, in order to avoid returning the same messages multiple times.

 The `reducer` is what allows your metric to receive values from other metrics,